Nevada ADOPTEE Application for Non-Identifying Information

 For Adult Adoptees Finalized in Nevada

-Download the official application form directly from the Nevada DCFS.
-You will need to complete the form with your personal information and details about your adoption.
+Download the official application form directly from Nevada DCFS.
+Complete the form with your personal information and details about your adoption.
 Do not sign the form until you are in the presence of a notary.

-This application is for non-identifying information only.
+This application is for non‑identifying information only.
 It will not provide names or contact details.
-To potentially make contact with birth relatives, you would need to separately apply to the Nevada Adoption Reunion Registry, which is a different form and process.
+To potentially make contact with birth relatives, you must separately apply to the Nevada Adoption Reunion Registry, which is a different form and process.

 Fill out all required fields on the application with your personal details and any known information about your adoption.
 Do not sign the application yet.